craftcms/docs/docs/4.x/installation.md

 Done for the day? [`ddev stop`](https://ddev.readthedocs.io/en/stable/users/basics/commands/#stop) will spin down any containers for the project and free up system resources. [`ddev start`](https://ddev.readthedocs.io/en/stable/users/basics/commands/#start) boots everything back up, right where you left off.

+### Workflow + Collaboration

+You may have noticed that Craft’s [installation](./installation.md) instructions differ from many other PHP-based CMS products.
+We encourage starting with a local development environment (rather than a remote host) as a means of  of a defined workflow—whatever it may be—to the reliability and longevity of a website.

 ::: tip
 To get a collaborator set up, commit your working folder to git (including the `.ddev/` directory) and create a [database backup](./console-commands.html#db-backup).
 Have them clone the project and run: